ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

 For each demographic subgroup in pseudopeople, we assumed the nonresponse rate in the Decennial Census was equal to the *net* rate of undercount (ignoring duplication) estimated in [Census_PES]_.
-Net undercount effects of age/sex were combined additively with effects of race/ethnicity, and demographic subgroups with resulting net overcounts (negative nonresponse rates) were given a nonresponse rate of 0.
+Net undercount effects of age/sex were combined additively with the effects of race/ethnicity, and demographic subgroups with resulting net overcounts (negative nonresponse rates) were given a nonresponse rate of 0.
 We assumed nonresponse in the ACS was the same as in the Decennial Census, since these are conducted similarly.
-We assumed that CPS had the same nonresponse pattern as the Decennial Census, but with a constant 27.6% added to the nonresponse rates, since that was the nonresponse rate for CPS in July 2022, found in [Response_Rates_BLS]_.
+By contrast, the CPS uses only phone calls and personal visits but not mail/online questionnaires, so we assumed that CPS had the same nonresponse pattern as the Decennial Census, but with a constant 27.6% added to the nonresponse rates due the different contact mode for this survey, as that was the nonresponse rate for CPS in July 2022 reported by [Response_Rates_BLS]_.

 To simulate nonresponse bias in the Decennial Census and the ACS or CPS, the user can choose an overall rate of nonresponse, and pseudopeople will scale the